History of slavery in Michigan: Michigan Territory (1805–1837)

-Anti-Slavery movement
+Anti-slavery movement

 In 1832, the first anti-slavery society in Michigan was founded by the Quaker Elizabeth Chandler in a meetinghouse in Adrian, Michigan.
 Laura Haviland became a member of the society.
 The Michigan Anti-Slavery Society was founded in 1836 in Ann Arbor, Michigan.

 George DeBaptiste was considered to be the "president" of the Detroit Underground Railroad, William Lambert the "vice president" or "secretary", and Laura Haviland the "superintendent".
-The Second Baptist Church of Detroit, a stop on the Underground Railroad, was organized by African Americans in 1836.
+The Second Baptist Church of Detroit, a stop on the Underground Railroad, was organized in 1836.
 Freedom seekers crossed the Detroit River into Canada.

-Michigan became a state in 1837, and the Constitution of Michigan banned slavery.
 Henry Bibb, who freed himself from slavery, became a resident of Michigan in 1842.
 He was the son of an enslaved woman and her master.
 He began to explain the ways in which exlaved people were treated in the South and encouraged enslaved people to "break your chains and fly for freedom".

 In 1847, Raiders from Kentucky came to Cass County and tried to kidnap at least nine formerly enslaved people.
 Adam Crosswhite and his family, former enslaved people living in Marshall, were among those that they tried to capture (Marshall Crosswhite Affair).
 The Personal Liberty Act of 1855 was passed by the Michigan legislature, which made it harder for enslaved people to be captured and returned to slavery.
-Sojourner Truth, a former enslaved woman and abolitionist moved to Battle Creek in 1857.

-By the time that Sojourner Truth moved to the Battle Creek area in 1857, she was a free woman, published author of The Narrative of Sojourner Truth, and a national speaker for the anti-slavery and women's movements.
+Sojourner Truth, a former enslaved woman and abolitionist, moved to Battle Creek in 1857.
+She published The Narrative of Sojourner Truth and a became national speaker for the anti-slavery and women's movements.